muhme/joomla-branches-tester/README.md

 scripts/database pgsql
 ```

-:point_right: It can also be used to clean a Joomla installation.

-:warning: **Caution:** In your Joomla installation, the database and the files may now have diverged.
-  This can be a problem if you have installed extensions.
-  As an example, the autoload classes file `autoload_psr4.php` and
-  the directories `administrator/components/com_patchtester`, `api/components/com_patchtester` and
-  `media/com_patchtester` must be deleted before the next installation of the Joomla Patch Tester.
-  This script takes care of this and you can reinstall Joomla Patch Tester without any problems.
+:warning: **Caution:** If you have installed the Joomla Patch Tester, you need to reinstall it now.
+          For more details, see [Database and File System Consistency](#database-and-file-system-consistency).

 :fairy: The good fairy waves her magic wand and says:
-  "When in doubt, it's wiser to use `scripts/create` to ensure a clean installation.
+  *"When in doubt, it's wiser to use `scripts/create` to ensure a clean installation.
   With a sprinkle of stardust, you can specify the desired database variant,
-  and if you're only installing one Joomla version, it will be done in the blink of an eye."
+  and if you're only installing one Joomla version, it will be done in the blink of an eye."*

 #### Database Unix Sockets